LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.6.4
+*Released*: 24 December 2019
+* Fixed bug that occured with multiple FileAttachmentForms on one page

 ### version 0.6.3
 *Released*: 23 December 2019
 * Misc domain designer fixes for Sample Manager